Nuitka/Nuitka/README.rst

   .. admonition:: Binary filename suffix ".exe" even on Linux

-     The created binaries have an ".exe" suffix, that you are free to remove and yes, they are still Linux binaries.
+     The created binaries have an ".exe" suffix, that you are free to remove that and yes, they are still Linux binaries.
 The suffix is just to be sure that the original script name and the binary name do not collide.

   .. admonition:: It has to be CPython, maybe WinPython or AnaConda